vmmc2/Flutter-Web-Course/README.md

 * Hot Restart refreshes both our visual aspects and our data/state.
 It is indeed used to restart our data.

 ## Difference between Margin and Padding?
-* Margin is used for the outside of out Widget.
+* Margin is used for the outside of our Widget.
 * Padding is used for the inside of our Widget.

 ## Hot Reload not working?